MyBagofTricks/TeachOverflows/README.md

 # TeachOverflows

-This is a collection of buffer overflow challenges intended to demonstrate and teach the basic concepts.
-Compile as-is or add your own custom flags by updating flags.txt in the scripts folder and running 'makeflags.sh'.
+This is a collection of buffer overflow challenges intended to demonstrate the basic concepts.
+Compile as-is or add your own custom flags by updating flags.txt in the scripts folder and running 'scripts/makeflags.sh'.

 These programs are intentionally vulnerable and should not be exposed directly to the internet unless the system is meant to be attacked.

 ## Requirements
-- Python 2/3 (for custom flags)
+- Python
 - Linux with base development tools installed (gcc, make, etc)
 - gcc-multilib if compiling on a x64 machine